temporalio/documentation/docs/concepts/landing.md

 :::info Legacy docs set

-The information in this specific sidebar is now largely reflected in the [concept guides](/concepts).
+The information in this specific sidebar (left nav) is now largely reflected in the [concept guides](/concepts).

 :::

 :::info See the Glossary

-For complete list of defined terms, see the [Glossary](/glossary).
+For the complete list of defined terms, see the [Glossary](/glossary).

 :::